keboola/developers-docs/overview/api/index.md

 however, it has no history and no other useful features.

 ### Postman Client
-[Postman](https://www.getpostman.com/) is a generic HTTP API client.
-Use it if you work with Keboola APIs on a more regular basis.
+[Postman](https://www.getpostman.com/) is a generic HTTP API client, suitable for more regular API work.
 We also provide a collection of [useful API calls](https://documenter.getpostman.com/view/3086797/kbc-samples/77h845D?version=latest#9b9f3e7b-de3b-4c90-bad6-a8760e3852eb) with examples.
 The collection contains code examples in various languages; the requests can also be imported into the Postman application.